tq-bit/qache/readme.md

 - [x] Release v0.1.0
 - [x] Add a 'strict' mode in which types of entries are validated
 - [x] Make it possible to create a manual validation schema
-- [ ] Add a more complex validation algorithm
+- [x] Add a more complex validation algorithm
+- [ ] Remove the necessity to validate
 - [ ] Improve logging messages for when validation fails (requires complex validation logic)

 <p align="right">(<a href="#top">back to top</a>)</p>